-This article will do everything from break down a real estate website and what it should have before and after it’s built, what’s important to Google and to the customer, and which vendors are providing the best real estate agent website this year.
+This article will do everything from break down a real estate agent website and what it should have before and after it’s built, what’s important to Google and more importantly, to the customer, and which vendors are providing the best real estate agent website this year.

-Now, you can find the best real estate websites builder there is.
+Now, you can find a top real estate websites builder there is.
 Maybe it’s even you!

 Build a website